Narpathsingh/Narpathhere/README.md

 - 👋 Hi, I’m @Narpathsingh
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...python,javascript
+- 🌱 I’m currently learning ...python, javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...narpathsingh208@gmail.com